sirphilalx/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-this script shows the directory we are currently working on
+#this script shows the directory we are currently working on